 By car: From Talybont-on-Usk, leave B4558 and cross the canal by a bridge, follow the road alongside the reservoir then up a steep hill through woodland.
 Keep following the road downhill until you reach a T-junction.
 Turn right here and follow the road up through the valley until you reach the second Forestry Commission car park on the left, which is the start point

-Access from Cefn coed y cymmer, leave the A4054 signposted Pontsticill.
+Access from Cefn Coed y Cymmer, leave the A4054 signposted Pontsticill.
 Pass through Trefechan and Pontsticill and follow the road alongside the Pontsticill reservoir and at the end take the left turn signposted Talybont on Usk.
-Continue along this road alongside Pentwyn reservoir until you reach the right turn for Talybont-on-Usk where you continue straight on to the second Forestry Commision car park to start the walk
+Continue along this road alongside Pentwyn reservoir until you reach the right turn for Talybont-on-Usk where you continue straight on to the second Forestry Commission car park to start the walk